di-terekhov/telegram_bot/README.md

   - **chat_id** - Your telegram id, you will find it here **@chat_id_echo_bot**

 #### How to start
-type **/start** to your bot, after that you will get greeting message \n by default bot tracking Etherium every 2 minutes
+- type **/start** to your bot, after that you will get greeting message
+- by default bot tracking Etherium every 2 minutes

 ![N|Solid](https://i.ibb.co/HdhBtyf/exmpl.png)